ankitakash2007/tagNudge/index.md

-# Please Message Me on Teams When Tagging Me in ADO
+# Please Message Me on Teams When Tagging Me in Anywhere

 ## TL;DR

-When tagging someone in an ADO work item, it’s important to follow up with a message on Teams.
+When tagging someone in anywhere be it an ADO work item, PR etc., it’s important to follow up with a message on Teams.
 This ensures your colleague sees your request promptly and reduces the risk of important work being missed.
 Don’t assume a tag alone will suffice; communication should be both efficient and noticeable to keep work flowing smoothly.

 ## ADO Tag Etiquette